 Audley clients Nigel Bell, Janice Leeming, Ivan Good, John Turner and David Piggott recently visited Vietnam on separate trips.
-Highlights included visiting villagers in Vietnam's remote Ha Giang province and a night time scooter ride around Saigon.
+Highlights included visiting villagers in Vietnam's remote Ha Giang province and a night-time scooter ride around Ho Chi Minh City.

 The people were always friendly and smiling without being too pushy or demanding with their desire to sell their various goods and products.
 We enjoyed relaxing in the hotel and catching up with each other's news.
 The hotel staff were also all very friendly and helpful.